***Expand to see our Infographic***

 3. Lowers Your Stress

 Most people know from experience that reading is a great form of entertainment, but what you and those other people might not realise is that reading can help lower stress levels.
 You read that little fact right, though it seems strange to say.
-The act of reading and focusing on the written word can help relieve your mind off the pressures of the day.
+The act of reading and focusing on the written word can help relieve your mind of the pressures of the day.
 By pulling your mind away from the stress at hand, you can relax and let the stress melt away.

-Reading literature sounds almost too good to be true, but how does reading decrease stress?
+Reading sounds almost too good to be true, but how does reading decrease stress?
 While reading, your brain immediately transports itself to a different world with different people.
 This change in pace can be a breath of fresh air for someone who is stressed out or suffers from extended periods of stress.
 By reading, you can allow yourself to take a breath, relax, and be swept away to another world through the words written on the page.

 4. Decreases Your Depression